Hemp seed recipes

-For many years the Sensi Seeds café in Amsterdam (just over the bridge from the Hash Marihuana & Hemp Museum) served the Sensi Shake, a delicious and nutritious concoction of fresh fruit and hempseed made from a secret recipe.
-The café eventually became a Sensi Seed shop and, as drinks are no longer served, the recipe can now be shared!
+For many years the Sensi Seeds café in Amsterdam (just over the bridge from the Hash Marihuana & Hemp Museum in Amsterdam) served the Sensi Shake, a delicious and nutritious concoction of fresh fruit and hempseed whose recipe was kept secret.
+The café became a Sensi Seed shop and, as drinks are no longer served, the recipe can now be shared.

 – A blender